With probiotics, how many CFUs should I look for as the dose? Is more necessarily better?

 The specific dose will depend on the probiotic strain and the purpose for which it is taken.
 You can look this up in the "What to Consider When Using

 " section of the Review, where you will find the dose and strain(s) used in preventing/treating antibiotic-associated diarrhea, IBS, anxiety, depression, allergies, and more.
-Details about the actual studies are found in the "What It Does
+Be aware that probiotic supplements may contain a single type of organism or a combination of many types.
+Combinations have been more effective in some situations, but single strain products have also been effective, so it is not clear that one is better than the other.
+Details about the clinical studies are found in the "What It Does

 " section of the Review.

 Learn more about probiotics:

 When is the best time to take probiotics to prevent diarrhea from antibiotics - before, during, or after the course of antibiotic treatment? >>

 Have you heard of the probiotic, Keybiotics?
 Does it do what it claims, and is it worth the money they charge? >>

 The probiotic I am taking looks pink.
 Does this mean it is spoiled or no longer "active"? >>